Feodaran/ShoppingList/README.md

 I think I should use a spreadsheet or something with cells.
 Have entries in a row.
 Then use a database to store the data if users want to save the shopping list. <br/><br/>

 The way the programme is at the moment (10th of June 2018) there is no object for overall cost, the contents of the textboxes are just dumped in the txtShoppingList textbox, and no calculations are being done.
 There is also no validation for the price and quantity textboxes.
 Also the shopping list textbox should be disabled so users can't type in it.
-And for some reason I put a £ next to the quantity textbox.
+And for some reason I put a £ next to the quantity textbox. <br/><br/>

+While attempting to upload a slightly newer version I seemed to have left the old one in and had to manually delete some files.
+I'm still new to GitHub.
+Just go to Shopping List then the next Shopping List for the project.